OUR ROLE

 FOR ADULTS – Beginning Your Journey:

-- Learning Together Free Community Trainings – acknowledging indigenous land and treaties, sustainability and resiliency, intergenerational dialog, equitable teams, social learning leadership, and more!
+- Learning Together Free Community Trainings – resources for acknowledging indigenous land and treaties, sustainability and resiliency, intergenerational dialog, equitable teams, social learning leadership, and more.

 - “The danger of a single story” TED Talk by Chimamanda Ngozi Adichie